Supreme Court upholds Trump travel ban

 Justices Stephen G. Breyer and Elena Kagan also dissented.

+Roberts objected.
+“Whatever rhetorical advantage the dissent may see in doing so, Korematsu has nothing to do with this case,” he wrote, adding that “it is wholly inapt to liken that morally repugnant order to a facially neutral policy denying certain foreign nationals the privilege of admission.”

+But he said the reference “affords this court the opportunity to make express what is already obvious: Korematsu was gravely wrong the day it was decided, has been overruled in the court of history, and — to be clear — has no place in law under the Constitution.”

-The high-profile case called for the justices to balance their usual deference to the president on matters of national security with a never-before-seen barrage of campaign statements, tweets, retweets and comments from the president tying Muslims to terrorism.
+The high-profile travel ban case called for the justices to balance their usual deference to the president on matters of national security with a never-before-seen barrage of campaign statements, tweets, retweets and comments from the president tying Muslims to terrorism.

 It was the first time the high court had considered the merits of a policy that has consumed the administration since its start.
 It raised questions about the judiciary’s role in national security issues usually left to the political branches.